Cincinnati, Ohio is a beautiful city.

 But the sports scene is ugly.

-In fact, I’d argue it’s the worst sports city in America right now.
+In fact, you can argue that it’s the worst sports city in America.

 Cincinnati has 2 major pro sports teams, Bengals and Reds and two major college programs, Cincinnati and Xavier.